Robblodo11/Saving-Superstore-Project-READ.ME/README.md

 # Saving-Superstore-Project-READ.ME
 This project aims to provide actionable insights to improve the superstore's profitability and ensure its sustainability in the market.
+### Deployment Instructions
+Deployment for this Tableau project requires Tableau Server or Tableau Online for hosting.
+System requirements include a supported web browser for accessing the Tableau dashboard, such as Google Chrome or Mozilla Firefox, and stable internet connectivity.
+Additionally, the project's compatibility relies on the version of Tableau Desktop used to create it, with the latest recommended for optimal performance.

 ### Link to Project
 https://tinyurl.com/Saving-Superstore-Project
 ### Demo Link